dineshraj5/bootcamp/README.md

 # bootcamp
-demo during git workshop on ncit
+demo during git and github workshop on ncit